A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Discussion and Results

-\paragraph{Differential-Linear Metrics} Combined attacks make it easier for an attacker to break a cipher by defining short differential and linear characteristics, as in the case of differential-linear cryptanalysis.
+Combined attacks make it easier for an attacker to break a cipher by defining short differential and linear characteristics, as in the case of differential-linear cryptanalysis.
 Hence, attaining the LB on DLU is crucial to gain resistance against these attacks.
-In case of sboxes under analysis, we can observe from Table \ref{table:5}, that the DLU is a little way up from the LB, hence paving a way for differential-linear attack with a reduced complexity.
+In case of S-boxes under analysis, we can observe from Tables \ref{table:6}-\ref{table:7}, that the DLU is a little way up from the LB, hence paving a way for differential-linear attack with a reduced complexity.